Tala Tutunji's Middle-Eastern roots combined with her passion for theatre have fuelled many groundbreaking performances across the globe.

 Tala graduated with a Masters Degree from Trinity college of Music in June 2008 where she studied under Christine Croshaw and Mikhail Kazakavich.
 Tala was awarded a scholarship from the Royal Northern College of Music in Manchester and graduated in 2003 with a BMUS Honours degree.
 Following her piano studies with Mrs. Rula Cameran Nabeel, who inspired her passion for performance, Tala was awarded a joint scholarship from the Purcell Anniversary Fund and Chetham’s School of Music to pursue her musical education in the United Kingdom.

-Tala is currently the Head of Music at Al- Jalila Cultural Center for Children in Dubai.
+Tala is currently a resident artist at the Theatre, Dubai.
 Prior to that she was the Co-founder and Director of the Chelsea Music Academy.
 She is also the artistic director for the commissioned score of the classic animated German film 'The Adventures of Prince Achmed'.
 Tala was the artistic director of the renowned 'Al-Hurrieh' Concert Series inspired by Khalil Gibran's writings on freedom.